Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq4.md

 <br>

 **2\.** On the next screen you'll have the opportunity to verify your transaction.
-Feel free to view the inputs and ouputs on the left hand side.
+Feel free to review the inputs and ouputs on the left hand side.
 Confirm that the
-        receicing address is correct.
+        receiving address is correct.
 Click on **Details** to view specific/technical details about the transaction.
-Under **Signatures** you'll find the wallet responsible for signing, in this case it's our Multsig wallet.
-Finally, click on **Finalize Transaction for Signing**.
+Under **Signatures** you'll find the wallet responsible for signing, in this case it's our Multisig wallet.
+When you're ready, click on **Finalize Transaction for Signing**.

 <br>